lyob/SloppyDVIB/README.md

 # Sloppy models and Deep Variational Information Bottleneck exploration

-Python version 3
+Using Python version 3 and Tensorflow version 1.13

-Tensorflow version 1.13
+Based on the DVIB [paper](https://openreview.net/forum?id=HyxQzBceg) and [code](https://github.com/alexalemi/vib_demo) by Alemi, Murphy et al.

-Recommend running Python file on Visual Studio Code; this will allow each "cell" of code (demarcated by #%%) to be run separately, much like a jupyter notebook.
+I recommend running the Python file on Visual Studio Code; this will allow each "cell" of code (demarcated by #%%) to be run individually, much like in a Jupyter notebook.

-Data viewing and extraction code, as well as comment lines with double hashtags (##) are by Ben Lyo.
+Code for data viewing/extraction and comment lines beginning with double hashtags (##) are by Ben Lyo.